 Administrative Responsibility - Policies and procedures relating to personnel administration of employees are applicable throughout the University in order to provide equitable treatment and consistent relationships with all employees.
 Departmental administrators and supervisors are responsible for adherence to University personnel policies and procedures in their respective departments, for providing direction and supervision, and for establishing standards of quality and quantity of work performance.

-Office of Human Resources - The Office of Human Resources, under the Vice President for Administrative and Information Services, provides various support services to all departments in order to attract, develop, and retain the human resources needed to support the University's teaching, research, and administrative functions.
+Office of Human Resources - The Office of Human Resources, under the Vice President for Administrative Services, provides various support services to all departments in order to attract, develop, and retain the human resources needed to support the University's teaching, research, and administrative functions.
 The Office administers certain employee-related programs, maintains personnel records, interprets University personnel policies and procedures, and carries out functional responsibilities related to the University's personnel programs, including: salary administration, applicant recruitment, referral and employment, employee development, orientation, benefits administration, and employee and labor relations activities.

 In providing these services, the Office of Human Resources seeks to coordinate the personnel needs of the University with those of the employees.
 As a service-oriented unit, the Office of Human Resources is available to support departments in their administration of personnel programs and in their direct support of employees.
 The employee should make suitable arrangements with his/her department supervisor prior to leaving the work area to visit the Office of Human Resources